 The property owner of 451 Fariview Avenue N is proposing to convert ground-floor commerical space into two one-bedroom units.
 The building is currently an 18-unit residential apartment building with 1,350 square feet of vacant commercial space located on the ground floor of the northwest part of the building.

-The property is located in a RM2 multiple family residential zoning district which requires 1,500 square feet of land per dwelling unit.
-The lot size requirement for 20 units would be 30,000 square feet, and the lot size is 27,000, so the owner is seeking a variance of 3,000 square feet.
+The property is located in a RM2 multiple family residential zoning district which requires a minimum of square feet of land per dwelling unit.
+The lot size is smaller than required, so the owner was seeking a variance.

 On March 20, the Committee reviewed draft buildling design documents for a development at 304-308 Snelling and the adjacent vacant residential property facing Carroll Avenue.
 (See image to the left.)

 The developer is proposing demolition of the two existing structures on the property, and plans a new building with about 60 market-rate apartments with underground and first floor parking (60-70 spaces) and no retail.
 The total height would be six stories at Snelling, but would be set back significantly from the residences behind on Carroll.

 Since the parcel is slated to be rezoned T3 (as part of the South Snelling Zoning Study), the project likely would not need any variances or conditional use permits.
 At the February committee meeting, many members encouraged the architect to consider incorporating retail space into the project.

 City planners attended our November meeting to discuss the South Snelling Zoning Study, which proposes changed zoning along Snelling Avenue from I-94 to Ford Parkway, and for 1/4 mile along major streets crossing Snelling.